ingridfs/crud-angular/README.md

 # CRUD Angular

-Application develop to learn how to make a CRUD using Angular 9.
+Application developed to learn how to make a CRUD using Angular 9.
-Using a JSON server to mock the backend enviroment.
+Using a JSON server to mock the backend environment.

 The application is for register products, with features to: create, read, update and delete products.